ec-europa/cope-api/README.md

 ## Configuration

 The default configuration can be found in _config.dist.json_.
 You can override it by creating a local _config.json_.
+Make sure to correclty set your admin credentials in your _config.json_: they are needed for the build and the tests.

+Moreover, you will need to disable the `secure_rewrites` option from CouchDB.
+To do so, open the configuration page in Futon (`/_utils/config.html`), search for `secure_rewrites` and set it to `false`.

 ## Build